Chapter 13 Bankruptcy Attorney

 Qualifying for Bankruptcy

 Unless you have acted in “bad faith”, you will qualify for bankruptcy according to your ability to pay all of your creditors after paying your living expenses.
-Acting in “bad faith” would include actions like spending lots of money on luxury items just before filing bankruptcy or committing identity theft.
+Acting in “bad faith” would include incurring unnecessary debt prior to filing or providing false information.